 Sa-ay Cold Spring

-Hibok Hibok Ardent Hot Springs
+Hibok-Hibok Ardent Hot Springs

-Bura Soda swimming pool
+Bura Soda Swimming Pool

 Entrance also costs 75 pesos per person.
 Open from 8am to 5pm.

 The roads are in good condition and there isn’t much traffic.
-However, always drive carefully and, if you don’t have much experience with motorcycles, you can always opt to take a tricycle.
+However, always drive carefully and, if you don’t have much experience with motorcycles, you can always opt for a tricycle.
 Motorbike rental in Camiguin is around 400 pesos per day, a little less if you’re going to use it for several days.

 Guiob Church (Old Spanish Church Ruins) and the watchtower (Moro Watchtower)